 Post-positivism, as Willis (2007) describes it, is a "milder form of positivism" that follows the same principles but allows more interaction between the researcher and his/her research participants.
-It uses additional methods such as survey research and qualitative methods such as interviewing and participantobservation (Creswell, 2008).
+It uses additional methods such as survey research and qualitative methods such as interviewing and participant-observation (Creswell, 2008).
 This paradigm is the modified scientific method for the social sciences.
-It aims to produce objective and generalizable knowledge about social patterns, seeking to affirm the presence of universal properties/laws in A post-positivist fisherman supplements his/her quantitative observations of the social properties of a species of fish by wearing a wet suit and conducting structured interviews of a random sample of fish to ascertain their reasons for swimming in accordance with the inferred social pattern.

-relationships amongst pre-defined variables.
-This epistemology is manifested by quasiexperimental research designs that utilize treatment, outcome measures and experimental units, but do not use random assignment to create comparison from which treatment caused change is inferred.
+It aims to produce objective and generalizable knowledge about social patterns, seeking to affirm the presence of universal properties/laws in relationships amongst pre-defined variables.
+This epistemology is manifested by quasi-experimental research designs that utilize treatment, outcome measures and experimental units, but do not use random assignment to create comparison from which treatment caused change is inferred.
 It is very similar to the positivist approach of comparing mean scores but depends on non-equivalent groups that differ from each other in many ways other than the presence of the treatment whose effects are being tested (Depoy & Gitlin, 1998).
 The quality standards of this paradigm are objectivity, validity and reliability, which can be modified with the use of triangulation of data, methods and theories.